plaintextpackets/netprobe_lite/README.md

 # Netprobe Lite

 Simple and effective tool for measuring ISP performance at home.
-The tool measures several performance metrics including packet loss, latency and DNS performance.
+The tool measures several performance metrics including packet loss, latency, jitter and DNS performance.
 It also aggregates these metrics into a common score, which you can use to monitor overall health of your internet connection.

 ## Requirements and Setup